-Finally Roberts cites Galatians 3:28: “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”
+Finally Roberts cites Gal.
+3.28: “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”

-We must understand Galatians 3:28 to teach, as it actually does, the perfect equality of all, under the Gospel, in rights and privileges, without respect to nationality, condition, or sex.
+We must understand Gal.
+3.28 to teach, as it actually does, the perfect equality of all, under the Gospel, in rights and privileges, w/out respect to nationality, condition, or sex.
 It cannot apply only to salvation or the female would not have been mentioned, for all regarded women as included in the general provisions of salvation of humankind, though all (like Peter) did not regard Greeks and slaves in these provisions from the outset.

-On the subject of Galatians 3:28 a sermon by Rev. Luther Lee preached at ordination of Miss Antoinette Brown on September 15, 1853, in N.Y. is also enlightening.
+On the subject of Galatians 3.28 a sermon by Rev. Luther Lee preached at ordination of Miss Antoinette Brown 9-15-1853 in NY is also enlightening.